hhariri/Tidbits/README.md

 - resharper.jar : Keymapping for IDEA platforms based of of VS ReSharper keymappings
 - sobkotlin.jar : Color scheme based off of Son of Obsidian for VS with support for Kotlin
+- breaking_csharp: Some code we used in a Webinar with Jon Skeet showing how he can break ReSharper and C#

 ## Credits